fionagallagher/Voter_ABM_Project/README.md

 * Salome Kakhaia
 * Namitha Tresa Joppan

-This work was done as part of an agent-based modelling course in the University of Amsterdam MSc Computational Science.
+This work was done as part of an agent-based modelling course in the University of Amsterdam (MSc Computational Science).